Expand description

 - A wildcard matcher using

-as the single-character wildcard.
+*as the multi-character wildcard and?as the single-character wildcard.